SlowBubble/melodoc/README.md

 ## Open question

 - Is it worth having shift+key shortcuts by applying it when not in text mode?
+No
+  - In non-melody cell, we do need shift+key for text entry without entering text mode.
   - The issue is that I don't pay attention to whether or not I'm in text mode.

 ## Doc Add-On